This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 Looking back, you probably wish you scooched having your kid or kiddos up a year.
-As we grapple with a pandemic, this is perfectly bad timing to have a sweet 16, but maybe you can save the celebration.
-Instead of an afterthought, plan a party they will never forget, if only because it’s one they never thought would look like this.
+As we are all opening back up after the pandemic it is the perfect timing to have a sweet 16, but also save some money for the celebration.
+Instead of an afterthought, plan a party they will never forget.
 If you’re specifically wondering how to throw a budget-conscious sweet 16 party these days, try these tips on for size.

 First, don’t feel tied to the same elaborate themes and decorations other parents have.
 Among several quick and easy event decorations are the humble balloons.
 Don’t deck out your whole home with gobs of them.
 Instead, buy up a couple—a foil numeral one and a numeral six give you a great centerpiece—and leave it at that.